-Their work has been recognised with many awards, including designers of the year at the Paris Salon du Meuble in 2002, the Finn-Juhl Prize in Copenhagen in 2008, two “Best of the Best” Red Dot Design Award and the Panerai London Design Medal in 2014.
-Several exhibitions have showcased their works and their creations are part of the permanent collections of several international museums.
+Their work has been recognised with many awards, including designers of the year at the Paris Salon du Meuble in 2002, the Finn-Juhl Prize in Copenhagen in 2008, two “Best of the Best” Red Dot Design Awards and the Panerai London Design Medal in 2014.
+Several exhibitions have showcased their works, and their creations are part of the permanent collections of several international museums.

 Experimental Japanese artist and designer whose work explores the relationship between nature and human senses, transcending boundaries within the art and design sphere.

 Japanese artist and designer Tokujin Yoshioka joined the Mutina team in 2010.
 Tokujin Yoshioka was born in Japan, trained with Shiro Kuramata and Issey Miyake, and opened his studio in 2000.
 He collaborated with Japanese and international brands, such as Hermès, Toyota, BMW, Swarovski, Driade, Moroso and Kartell.

 The signature feature of his creative approach is his work's poetic and light, dreamlike quality, which stems from the attentive and sophisticated selection of simple materials combined with technological experimentation.